option-t/option-t/README.md

    - This directory provides commonjs style modules with `.js` extension.
 - `option-t/esm`
    - This directory privides ES modules with `.mjs` extension.
-- `option-t/lib` (__*Deprecated*__)
-   - This directory provides both of an ES module and a commonjs style module.
-       - ES module has `.mjs` extension.
-       - CommonJS module has `.js` extension.
-   - This directory is provided for a bit of a tricky purpose.
-       - For example, your project distributes a bundled file with some module bundlers that can handle ES module (e.g. rollup or webpack), But your project also use babel or typescript's downlevel transform to transform your code from ES module to Commonjs and your project runs unit-tests for transformed code with plain Node.js which only use `require()`.
-   - _Please don't use this path if you don't have to use this_.
-       - After Node.js v13.2, we recommend to use ES Module supported natively.
-    - ⚠️ **This will be removed in the future major release** (tracking issue is [#808](https://github.com/karen-irc/option-t/issues/808)).
-        - If you're using this, please migrate by following steps.
-            - `option-t/lib/Option`: Use `option-t/esm/Option` or `option-t/cjs/Option`.
-            - `option-t/lib/Result`: Use `option-t/esm/Result` or `option-t/cjs/Result`.
-            - Otherwise, replase `option-t/lib/***` to `option-t/**`.

 ##### Deprecation: Don't add `.js`, `.cjs`, `.mjs` extension for import path of this package